DAY 1: Start your Camino journey

 Wonderful forest tracks, quiet country roads and farmland make our Camino path for the day.

 Our finish line is the village of O Pedrouzo, where the group will be picked up and travel to the hotel in Santiago de Compostela.
+The city has plenty of amazing restaurants for you to explore at leisure on the evening of Day 5 and 6.

 DAY 6: Walking from O Pedrouzo to Santiago (18km/5hr)